 - Last time drugs or alcohol were consumed

 - Past attempts at sobriety

 - Medical history

 - Mental health status

 This information is used to develop a tentative treatment plan.
 This plan can be modified and adjusted based on the progress and needs of the person.

+When seeking addiction treatment, exploring detox centers is an important step.
+Detox centers exist to help ease a person through withdrawal, into substance use treatment, and toward a life of sobriety.
 We are available to answer any questions and concerns you may have about detox centers and addiction treatment options.
-Reach out to us today and allow us to help you or your loved one.
+Reach out to us today at 844.451.0263 and allow us to help you or your loved one.